Yudai-ASANO/LoopImageCarousel/README.md

 ### Configuration

 - `perView`: CGFloat - Determines what size the slides should be in relation to the container.
 Default is 1.
-- `interItemSpacing`: CGFloat - The spacing to use between items in the pager view.
+- `interItemSpacing`: CGFloat - The spacing to use between items in the carousel.
 Default is 0.
 - `timeInterval`:Double - The time interval of automatic sliding.
 0 means disabling automatic sliding.
 Default is 0.

 **e.g**